 Credit Unions in Canada, like Desjardins, Vancity, and Meridian Credit Union, tend to offer competitive rates and terms on their personal credit line products.
 However, you’ll need to become a member before you can take advantage of their offerings.

-How Does A Line Of Credit Work?
+How Does A Line Of Credit Interest Rate Work?

 Interest on a line of credit (LOC) works differently from a traditional loan because you only pay interest on the amount you borrow, not the total credit limit.
-Although you can repay your balance at any time, you generally need to cover at least the interest payment every month.
+This makes it a revolving loan.

 Interest rates on credit lines are usually variable, though fixed rates may sometimes be available.